kapiado/repo/README.md

 # repo
-# This will be for senior project
+# This repository will be for senior project
+# Here is where my practice file is